Best Dental Assistant Schools in Texas

 • Additional certifications allow more expanded functions under dentist supervision.

 Most students choose to complete a formal program at an accredited trade school.
-This not only makes it easier to get hired, but also ensures you meet all state and national certification requirements.
+This makes it easier to get hired, and also ensures you meet all state and national certification requirements.

 Most Texas dental assistant programs range from 9 to 12 months, depending on the school and whether you attend full time.